At A Glance: Our Top Picks for Stick Welders & Welding Carts

 Welding is a process that joins materials, usually metals or thermoplastics, by softening with heat and applying pressure.

-The electrode is made up of a solid metal rod or stick surrounded by a coating of compounds and metal powders with a binding agent to help them bind to its surface.
+The electrode is made up of a solid metal rod or stick (hence the name) surrounded by a coating of compounds and metal powders with a binding agent to help them bind to its surface.
 Keep in mind the proper term for stick is electrode.

-The electrode conducts electric current to the arc and provides filler metal for the joint.
+The electrode conducts electric current to the arc and provides filler metal for the joint and bead.

 It is used primarily to weld iron and steel and is used extensively in the maintenance and repair industries and construction of heavy steel structures.

 The history of Stick Welding can be traced back to 1800s.
 In 1800, British chemist and inventor Sir Humphry Davy developed an arc between two carbon electrodes using a battery.

 Gas welding and cutting was introduced in the mid-1800s.
 It was in the 1880s that arc welding with the carbon arc and metal arc was developed.

 In 1881, French electrical engineer Auguste De Meritens used the heat of an arc to join lead plates for storage batteries.